jonnycundall/comms-platform/src/main/tut/docs/templates.md

 ```
 {% endraw %}

-In this case, `profile.firstName` and `profile.lastName` are provided automatically, so you would need to provide the values of `result` and `thing` in your Kafka event when you trigger a comm.
+In this case, `profile.firstName` and `profile.lastName` are provided automatically (assuming this is a customer comm), so you would need to provide the values of `result` and `thing` in your Kafka event when you trigger a comm.
 See the [Events](events.html) page for more details of how this is done.

 ### More complex example